 And I’m sure glad I did!
 During the course of my five-day visit last summer, I quickly grew really impressed with this charming city, everything from its impressive arts and culture scene, its diverse culinary scene, rich history, architecture, and of course, Montrealers themselves, who are some of the nicest people on earth!

-With so much going on in Montreal, especially during the summer months, the most impressive part of my trip was a visit to the amazing Notre-Dame Basilica for a mind-blowing light and sound show called Aura that takes places inside this beautiful sacred place.
-Between the staggering beauty and scale of the cathedral’s impressive interior to the mind-blowing, state-of-the-art light and aural experience, Aura at the Notre-Dame Cathedral is truly a feast for the senses, and a compelling destination for anyone visiting Montreal.
+With so much going on in Montreal, especially during the summer months, the most impressive part of my trip was a visit to the amazing Notre-Dame Basilica for a mind-blowing light and sound show called “Aura” that takes places inside this beautiful sacred place.
+Between the building’s impressive interior to the mind-blowing, state-of-the-art light and aural experience, “Aura” at the Notre-Dame Cathedral is truly a feast for the senses, and a compelling destination for anyone visiting Montreal.

 About the Notre-Dame Basilica

 The Basilica is located at 110 Notre-Dame Street West, at the corner of Saint Sulpice Street, right in the center of popular Old Montreal.
 The building faces the Place d’Armes public square (above), which is a great place to take in Montrealers at leisure, especially on warm summer evenings when there is both a nice breeze and cool live music in the air.

 A true masterpiece of classic Gothic Revival architecture, the Basilica has been a Montreal destination for tourists and locals alike since its completion in 1829.
 Approximately 11 million people visit the Basilica every year, giving it the distinction of being one of the most visited monuments in North America.
 In fact, seeing pics of its magnificent interior on travel websites and TV shows was a big part of the motivation for my planning a trip to Montreal.